Advertiser Disclosure

 ANA business class

 If you have Aeroplan Elite Status, and therefore eUpgrades at your disposal, be sure to consider Air Canada’s seasonal Vancouver (YVR) – Osaka (KIX) route, which runs between May and October.
-Unlike the Tokyo routes, it’s much easier to eUpgrade availability to Osaka.
+Unlike the Tokyo routes, it’s much easier to eUpgrade availability to Osaka, especially in the hot summer months.

 Even though you might not score a business class seat for 55,000 points, you’ll still get a good deal compared to dynamic pricing on Air Canada business class flights, and you’ll also benefit from greater availability than what ANA releases to Aeroplan.

 Another excellent Aeroplan sweet spot from Western Canada is flying from Vancouver to Papeete via San Francisco.
-If you’re able to find award availability, you can score a seat in business class for just 55,000 Aeroplan points.
+If you’re able to find award availability (which will likely be at the last minute), you can score a seat in business class for just 55,000 Aeroplan points.

-Heading to Hawaii, Western Canadians also benefit from the lowest price points in economy class, and the most generous “R” space for applying eUpgrades to upgrade into business class.
+Heading to Hawaii, Western Canadians also benefit from the lowest price points in economy class.

-On the other hand, if you’re looking to redeem Aeroplan points on a convenient routing to Europe, be prepared to hunt for availability on Eurowings Discover, Lufthansa, or Edelweiss Air, pay extra for dynamic pricing or use eUpgrades on Air Canada, or take a bit of a detour with Turkish Airlines.
+On the other hand, if you’re looking to redeem Aeroplan points on a convenient routing to Europe, be prepared to hunt for availability on Discover Airlines, Lufthansa, or Edelweiss Air, pay extra for dynamic pricing or use eUpgrades on Air Canada, or take a bit of a detour with Turkish Airlines.

 Besides those options, you’ll typically have to route through Toronto, Montreal, or US hubs to get on a reasonably priced partner award in business class or First Class.